This blog post covers my time cycling from Nairobi to Dar Es Salaam. Part of my bicycle tour from England to South Africa.

 So back to the travelling and the bicycle…

 Chris at Jungle Junction sorted the rear wheel out, and it makes a big difference now that it goes around properly!!
 He also put a new chain on for me, which although skips a little, is ok.

-Day 214 Nairobi – Namanga Wed 21/02/07
+Day 214 Cycling from Nairobi – Namanga Wed 21/02/07

 Day 216 Arusha Friday 23/02/07